 With regard to research and innovation, BTP looks to establish a sustainable ecosystem of R&D. It does so through the development of regional clusters in the country's five economic corridors, namely the Northern Corridor Economic Region (NCIA), the East Coast Economic Region (ECERDC), Iskandar Malaysia (IRDA), Sarawak Corridor of Renewable Energy (SKOR) and Sabah Development Corridor (SEDIA).
-The Bioeconomy Corporation also established a partnership with the California Institute for Quantitative Bioscience (Qb3), based in San Francisco, with projects running until 2020.
+The Bioeconomy Corporation also established a partnership with the California Institute for Quantitative Bioscience (Qb3), based in San Francisco, with projects running until 2020.^{132,133}

 In addition to BTP, the National Biomass Strategy (NBS) through the national innovation agency, Agensi Inovasi Malaysia (AIM), laid out a BioHub concept.
-It encompasses the complete and holistic planning and development of various complementary clusters that serve as platforms for various waste streams to enhance the economics of various projects.
+It encompasses the complete and holistic planning and development of various complementary clusters that serve as platforms for various waste streams to enhance the economics of various projects.134

 Infrastructure support mostly comes in the form of cluster development/bioparks/biohubs, a strategically located office with centralized utilities and shared laboratory space.
-This "plug-and-play" model also supports biorefineries and biochemical plants, such as the first commercial biorefinery in Segamat, in Johor State, which utilizes empty fruit bunch fiber (EFB), a waste product from palm oil production.

-Education and capacity measures referring to the development of talent and entrepreneurship to help the sector prosper are a key element of the program.
+This "plug-and-play" model also supports biorefineries and biochemical plants, such as the first commercial biorefinery in Segamat, in Johor State, which utilizes empty fruit bunch fiber (EFB), a waste product from palm oil production.^{135,136} the sector prosper are a key element of the program.
 For example, the BioAcademy focuses on developing a skilled workforce in the biotech industry.
-The SCIENSATIONBIO program seeks to promote understanding of biotechnology and life sciences in public schools.
-The Bioeconomy Community Development Programme (see below) also is designed to support rural farmers by increasing their skill as bio-agropreneurs.
+The SCIENSATIONBIO program seeks to promote understanding of biotechnology and life sciences in public schools.137 The Bioeconomy Community Development Programme (see below) also is designed to support rural farmers by increasing their skill as bio-agropreneurs.